Nick-Sigua/Election_Analytics_Sigua/Fourth_Blog_Incumbency.md

 | Time-For-Change | Second Quarter GDP, Net Approval, Incumbency Status | 0.68 | 2.87  | -2.86  | 1.45  |
 | Week 3 | Average Support  | 0.72  | 2.50   | -0.91  | 1.56   |

-As the table demonstrates, I will compare the time-for-change model to my previous best model, a linear regression model based on average support.
+As the table demonstrates, I will compare the time-for-change model to my previous best model(link "previous best model" to week 3) (Week 3), a linear regression model based on average support.
 I will evaluate each model's predictive ability of an incumbent party candidate's two-party popular vote share based on their in-sample fit and out-of-sample error, with the variables in the table giving insight into each of these metrics.

 **In-sample fit.** Based on R swuared and mean squared error,The in-sample fit is best for..